The Science Behind

-We rely on the Schwartz theory of basic human values to understand what really motivates each individual and how values and motivation influence teams.
-Developed by Shalom H. Schwartz (2012), the theory defines values as intrinsic motivational goals that correspond to the following features:
+We rely on the Schwartz theory of universal human values to understand what really motivates each individual and how values and motivation influence teams.
+Developed by Shalom H. Schwartz (Schwartz, 2012), the theory defines values as intrinsic motivational goals that correspond to the following characteristics:

 Basic human values form a circular continuum that reflects the motivational conflict or compatibility among them.
-The more compatible any two values, the closer they are on the circle; the more in conflict, the more distant.
+The more compatible any two values are, the closer they are on the circle; the more in conflict, the more distant they are.

-While important values guide what people do, low importance values may influence what they do not do.
+While important values guide what people do, low importance values may influence what they do not do (Schwartz, et al., 2016).
 A single behavior may be motivated by multiple values, and some behaviors are shaped by the trade-off between values that propel and those that oppose the behavior.

-Individuals strive to fit, and sharing similar a value importance order leads to optimal outcomes.
-Fit on high importance values is considered to have the most impact, because it satisfies people’s core needs and is considered intrinsically motivating.
-Some studies have also suggested that a fit on a low importance level also deserves attention, because some low score values might represent an avoidance motivation.
+Individuals strive to fit into their social setting, and shared values helps to facilitate that process.
+Fit on high importance values is considered to have the most impact (Vogel, et al., 2015).
+Some studies (Schuh et al., 2016) have also suggested that fit on low importance values also deserves attention, because low importance values represent avoidance motivation.

 The Schwartz Circle of Universal Human Values